 Headington Hill

-Building work for the buildings began in January 2023 and we currently expect both buildings to open their doors in the 2024/25 academic year.
+Building work for the buildings began in January 2023 and both buildings will open their doors in the 2024/25 academic year.
 With any large scale building project timescales can shift, so we will keep you informed of any changes to the completion date as the development progresses.

 Image caption: North elevation of the new teaching building being constructed on Oxford Brookes' Headington Hill site.